selwynpolit/d9book/book/twig.md

 ### Add a class conditionally

-From `very/web/themes/very/templates/node--teaser.html.twig`
+From `~/Sites/very/web/themes/very/templates/node--teaser.html.twig`

-For an unpublished node, wrap this class around the word unpublished
+For an unpublished node, wrap this class around the word unpublished:

 ```twig
 {% if not node.published %}